jpl88/ServerClientChatApp/README.md

 # ServerClientChatApp
-Computer Networks Project #1.
 A simple server client chat application that allows for users to connect to the server and chat with other users who are also logged in.
 Threading is used to handle concurrent messages being sent and received.
+Computer Networks Project #1(Justin Lee).